 This article is updated frequently as titles leave and enter HBO Max. *New additions are indicated with an asterisk.

 It doesn’t have to be Christmas time to enjoy one of the most beloved holiday films in history.
 Bob Clark directed this 1983 slice of nostalgia that didn’t make much of an impact when it was released but became a massive hit in the eras of VHS and seasonal cable showing.
-Peter Billingsley, Melinda Dillon, and Darren McGavin star in this sweet and hysterical story of an average American family around Christmas time.
-You’ll shoot your eye out!
+Peter Billingsley, Melinda Dillon, and Darren McGavin star in the sweet and hysterical story of an average American family around Christmas time.

 The first Clash of the Titans was basically advertised as a family adventure film when it was released way back in 1981 and became a huge hit.
 Harry Hamlin stars in the film that would feature the final work of the legendary Ray Harrhausen, the king of stop-motion visual effects, and loosely retells the myth of Perseus.
 It’s dated, for sure, but might scratch a nostalgic itch for Gen X-ers with HBO Max subscriptions.